Key Takeaways

 }

-Notice how by simply extending the CrudRepository interface is enough to implement a basic data access layer between your application and the database.
-Supplying the entity and id type <Author, Long> is enough for Spring Data to automatically implement the beans necessary to perform CRUD operations on the database.
+Extending the CrudRepository interface suffices to implement a basic data access layer.
+Providing the entity and ID type <Author, Long> allows Spring Data to automatically create beans for CRUD operations on the database.

 But how is this possible?